ChrisTrannn/Evil-Geniuses-Assessment/README.md

 ## Results
 The results and analysis to the questions can be found below.

+## Task 1
+#### a.
+Handle file ingestion and ETL (if deemed necessary)
+- def _load_data(self, file): handle the file ingestion and loads the pandas dataframe into the class

+#### b.
+Return whether or not each row falls within a provided boundary
+- def all_rows_within_bounds(self): returns returns all the rows that are within the blue boundary, it uses the indices specifically so row count will start at 0

+#### c.
+Extract the weapon classes from the inventory json column
+- def extract_weapon_classes(self): returns the following dictionary {'Pistols': {'USP-S', 'Glock-18', 'Dual Berettas', 'Five-SeveN', 'Tec-9', 'Desert Eagle', 'P250'}, 'Grenade': {'Flashbang', 'Smoke Grenade', 'Molotov', 'HE Grenade', 'Decoy Grenade', 'Incendiary Grenade'}, 'Rifle': {'Galil AR', 'SG 553', 'AK-47', 'SSG 08', 'M4A1', 'FAMAS', 'AWP'}, 'SMG': {'MP9'}}

 ## Task 2
 #### a.
 Is entering via the light blue boundary a common strategy used by Team2 on T (terrorist) side?
 - Entering the light blue boundary is not a common strategy used by